SyndiShanX/Better-Discord-Plugins/README.md

 Filename : `MemberCounter.plugin.js`

-Displays the Member Count of a Server at the top of the Member List (Can be Styled using .member-counter-wrapper and .member-counter-text).
+Displays the Member Count of a Server at the top of the Member List (Can be Styled using .member-counter-wrapper, .member-counter-text, .offline-member-counter, .online-member-counter, and dm-counter).

 Preview: